 Unlike many of other guidelines, the SAMPL guidelines were not developed by a formal consensus-building process, but they do draw considerably from published guidelines [27,34-37].
 In addition, a comprehensive review of the literature on statistical reporting errors reveals near universal agreement on how to report the most common methods .

 Statistical analyses are closely related to the design and activities of the research itself.
 However, our guidelines do not address the issues related to the design and conduct of research.
 Instead, we refer readers to the EQUATOR Network website (www.equator-network.org) where guidelines for reporting specific research designs can be found.
 (For example, see the CONSORT , TREND , STROBE ) These guidelines for reporting methodologies all include items on reporting statistics, but the guidelines presented here are more specific and complement, not duplicate, those in the methodology guidelines.

 We welcome feedback and anticipate the need to update this guidance in due course.

-Lang T, Altman D. Basic statistical reporting for articles published in clinical medical journals: the SAMPL Guidelines.
+Lang T, Altman D. Basic statistical reporting for articles published in clinical medical journals: the SAMPL Guidelines (PDF).
 In: Smart P, Maisonneuve H, Polderman A (eds).
 Science Editors’ Handbook, European Association of Science Editors, 2013.
 This document may be reprinted without charge but must include the original citation.